-- 1/2 cup creamy fresh runny peanut butter no added oil, no added sugar
+- 1/2 cup Peanut butter - no added oil, no added sugar

-- 2-3 tablespoon unsweetened almond milk I used 3.
+- 2-3 tablespoon Almond milk - unsweetened.
+I used 3.
 Start with 2 and add extra one if too dry to shape balls

 - In a large mixing bowl, combine fresh runny peanut butter and brown rice syrup.
 If your peanut butter is not runny you can warm the mixture under bain-marie (hot bath) while you stir to help ingredients comes together.

-- Stir in the rest of the ingredients: flaxmeal, pea protein powder, chia seed and unsweetened almond milk.
-Start with 2 tablespoons of unweetened almond milk.
+- Stir in the rest of the ingredients: flaxseed meal, pea protein powder, chia seed and unsweetened almond milk.
+Start with 2 tablespoons of unsweetened almond milk.
 If the dough is too dry, this may happen depending on the brand of pea protein powder you are using, then add an extra tablespoon of unsweetened almond milk.

-- The no-bake cookie dough should be consistent, slighlty sticky but you should be able to shape balls easily.
+- The no-bake cookie dough should be consistent, slightly sticky but you should be able to shape balls easily.

 - Shape 10 cookie dough balls and place each ball on a plate covered with parchment paper.
 If the dough is too sticky, rub your hands with a tiny oil (or water) to roll balls easily.